-There are even free tours in both Sintra or Cascais, which are worthy day trips from Lisbon.
+There are even free tours in both Sintra and Cascais, which are worthy day trips from Lisbon.

 You can also take tours which cover details about Fado music and its origins, as well as where you can hear some of the best examples of it nowadays.

 Most of these services are pay-what-you-wish walking tours, which means you can decide how much you think they were worth when the tour is over.

 According to online reviews, participants often pay between €10-€20/person on average.

 While there are a lot of historic sites spread throughout Lisbon in many different neighbourhoods, the downtown area has some of the most notable landmarks.

 You can expect to visit some of the following locations on these tours: